bfncs/js-monorepo-playground/README.md

 ## Requirements

-* Node.js app using a shared component
+* React app using a shared component dependency ✔
-* Node.js App with build script using external components and shared components
+* React app using a transient shared component dependency ✔
-* React App with dev (hot reloading) and build scripts using external components and shared components
+* React App with build script using external components and shared components ✔
-* Shared component bringing transient other shared components
+* React app using a shared component with transient external module dependency
-* `yarn test` on `/` executes test for all modules and apps
+* React App with dev all the dependencies and hot reloading ✔
-* App test that includes shared component
+* `yarn test` on `/` executes test for all modules and apps ✔
-* Module test that includes shared component
+* Different test frameworks for different components
-* prettier
+* prettier all the things